BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 ## The .uproject File

 A .uproject file, short for "Unreal Project File," serves as the entry point and configuration file for an Unreal Engine project.
-It's a JSON-formatted file that contains essential information about the project, such as its name, description, and the list of modules or plugins it uses.
-An Unreal Project File is recognized by the UnrealVersionSelector which is stored in the your registry by Unreal when installing Unreal.
+It's a JSON-formatted file that contains essential information about the project, such as its name, description, and the list of modules and/or plugins it uses.
+An Unreal Project File is recognized by the UnrealVersionSelector, this setting is stored in the your registry by Unreal when you installed it.
 The following attributes can be found within a .uproject file:

 | Property                          | Description                                                                                                                                                   |
 |----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------     |